Child Development/Early Childhood Education (Ph.D.)Doctor of Philosophy (Ph.D.)

 Other Application Materials

-Students must complete a minimum of 90 credit hours of coursework including dissertation.
+The minimum amount of graduate credit for the Ph.D. is 90 credit hours, including a disseration.
+At least 45 credit hours must be completed at the University of Nebraska after the filing of the program of studies.
 Students who have completed a Master’s degree prior to admission may have some of their previously earned credits count toward the degree, and the student’s supervisory committee makes this determination.

 Child and Family Theories (CYAF 972)